corinnahaegele/SmartScope/Assembly/Fluorescence/README.md

 Assemble the parts like shown in the pictures below:

 ## 9mm Setup
-Insert the 9mm-lens in the barrell with with the flat surface facing outwards.
+Insert the 9mm-lens in the barrell with the flat surface facing outwards.
 The surface of the lens should be flush with the barrell.

 ![9mm_Insert_Lense](https://user-images.githubusercontent.com/58549170/110981710-d9919900-8367-11eb-98f6-013307856a1e.PNG)